-For the purposes of point (h), IRB-CCF applied to particular exposures shall not be based on data that comingle the effects of disparate characteristics or data from exposures that exhibit materially different risk characteristics.
+^c1a.
+For the purposes of paragraph 1, point (h), IRB-CCF applied to particular exposures shall not be based on data that comingle the effects of disparate characteristics or data from exposures that exhibit materially different risk characteristics.
 IRB-CCF shall be based on appropriately homogenous segments.
-For that purpose, the following practices shall not be allowed or would request a detailed scrutiny and justification:
+For that purpose, the following practices shall only be allowed on the basis of a detailed scrutiny and justification by an institution:

-- (a) SME/mid-market underlying data being applied to large corporate obligors; - (b) data from commitments with 'small' unused limit availability being applied to facilities with 'large' unused limit availability;
+- (a) SME/mid-market underlying data being applied to large corporate obligors; - (b) data from commitments with a small unused limit availability being applied to facilities with a large unused limit availability;

-- (c) data from delinquent obligors or blocked for further drawdowns at reference date being applied to obligors with no known delinquency or relevant restrictions; - (d) data that have been affected by changes in the obligors' mix of borrowing and other credit-related products over the observation period unless those data have been effectively adjusted by removing the effects of the changes in the product mix.
+- (c) data from delinquent obligors or blocked for further drawdowns at the reference date being applied to obligors with no known delinquency or relevant restrictions; - (d) data that have been affected by changes in the obligors' mix of borrowing and other credit-related products over the observation period unless those data have been effectively adjusted by removing the effects of the changes in the product mix.

-For the purposes of the fourth subparagraph, point (d), institutions shall demonstrate to the competent authorities that they have a detailed understanding of the impact of changes in customer product mix on the exposures reference data sets and associated CCF estimates, and that the impact is immaterial or has been effectively mitigated within their estimation process.
+1b.
+For the purposes of paragraph 1a, point (d), institutions shall demonstrate to the competent authorities that they have a detailed understanding of the impact of changes in customer product mix on the exposures reference data sets and associated IRB-CCF, and that the impact is immaterial or has been effectively mitigated within their estimation process.
 In that regard, the following shall not be deemed appropriate:

-(a) setting floors or caps to CCF or exposure values observations, with the exception of the realised conversion factor equal to zero, in accordance with Article 182(1), point (a);
+setting floors or caps to CCF or exposure value observations, with the exception of the realised conversion factor equal to zero, in accordance with paragraph 1, second subparagraph;

-- (b) the use of obligor-level estimates that do not fully cover the relevant product transformation options or inappropriately combine products with very different characteristics; - (c) adjusting only material observations affected by product transformation; - (d) excluding observations affected by product profile transformation.'; - (b) the following paragraphs are inserted: - '1a.
-Institutions shall ensure that their CCF estimates are effectively quarantined from the potential effects of region of instability caused by a facility being close to being fully drawn at reference date. - 1b.
-Reference data must not be capped at the principal amount outstanding of a facility or the available facility limit.
-Accrued interest, other due payments and drawings in excess of facility limits must be included in the reference data.';
+- (b) using obligor-level estimates that do not fully cover the relevant product transformation options or that inappropriately combine products with very different characteristics; - (c) adjusting only material observations affected by product transformation; - (d) excluding observations affected by product profile transformation. - 1c.
+Institutions shall ensure that their IRB-CCF are effectively quarantined from the potential effects of region of instability caused by a facility being close to being fully drawn at the reference date. - 1d.
+Reference data shall not be capped at the principal amount outstanding of a facility or the available facility limit.
+Accrued interest, other due payments and drawings in excess of facility limits shall be included in the reference data.';